 You’ll get no ROI on forced comments or automated likes, and you don’t want to pay someone to influence an invisible audience. if engagement levels are low, that’s a red flag.
 It means they either paid for followers or don’t really engage with their community, both of which are far from ideal when choosing to work with them.

 Number and origin of followers

 Then an aspect to focus on, when looking for a KOL, is undoubtedly the number of followers.
-Whether it’s about the Weibo page or followers on WeChat, there is no doubt that this data has its weight. warned many times about the risk that such numbers can be inflated, but it takes very little to intuit it, even if you do not have a great experience of social media marketing or influencer marketing.
+Whether it’s about the Weibo page or followers on WeChat, there is no doubt that this data has its weight.
+Be informed about the risk that such numbers can be inflated, but it takes very little to intuit it, even if you do not have a great experience in social media marketing or influencer marketing.